kjown/COMP2042OwnKaiJian/README.md

 ## Modified Java Classes
+### Controller.java
+- Getter and setter methods for sound effect related methods such as `isBackgroundMusicOn`, `setBackgroundMusicOn`, `pauseBackgroundMusic`, `playBackgroundMusic` and `resumeBackgroundMusic` to provide controlled access to the `AudioManager` class.
+- Encapsulated level transition logic in `goToLevel`.
+- Smaller, more focused methods for better readability and maintainability.
+For example, the `launchGame` method is focused on starting the game, leaving the background music initialization to its own method.
+- `Observer pattern` utilized to manage level transitions, reducing coupling between controller and level classes.
+- `Reflection` was used for dynamic instantiation of levels, making it easier to scale the game with minimal changes.
+- Centralized error handling with dedicated `showAlert` method, which is used in both `launchGame` and `goToLevel` methods.
+This reduces duplication and improves maintainability of the code.
+- Whenever error occurs, the exception is logged with e.printStackTrace() and a user-friendly alert is shown with the exception details to make debugging easier.

 ### LevelParent.java
 - added handleProjectileCollision() method to handle projectile collision with actors.
 -

+### Enemy1.java

 ### Boss.java
 - Added `addShieldToScene()` method to add shield to the scene.